towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 \* 'FixedPoint16Bit' [Ask](/docs/Ask) for a 16 bit integer precision framebuffer.
   On graphics hardware that supports this, a 16 bit signed integer framebuffer will be created.
-Such a framebuffer can store intermediate color values in the normalized range \[\-1.0 ; \+1.0\] with a precision of 15 bits per component.
+Such a framebuffer can store intermediate color values in the normalized range \[-1.0 ; +1.0\] with a precision of 15 bits per component.
 Only positive values between 0.0 and 1.0 are displayable in the end though.
 If the graphics hardware does not support this, a 16 bit unsigned integer framebuffer is tried instead.
 Such a framebuffer allows for 16 bits of precision per color component.
-However, many graphics cards do not support alpha\-blending on such a framebuffer, and intermediate out\-of\-range values \(smaller than zero or bigger than one\) aren't supported either.
+However, many graphics cards do not support alpha-blending on such a framebuffer, and intermediate out-of-range values \(smaller than zero or bigger than one\) aren't supported either.
 Such values will be clamped to the representable \[0.0 ; 1.0\] range instead.
 Additionally this mode is only supported on some graphics hardware.
-It is a special purpose intermediate solution \- more accurate than 16 bit floating point, but less capable and less accurate than 32 bit floating point.
+It is a special purpose intermediate solution - more accurate than 16 bit floating point, but less capable and less accurate than 32 bit floating point.
 If you need higher precision, choose 'FloatingPoint32Bit'.